tilt-dev/tilt.build/docs/local_resource.md

 title: Run Local and/or Occasional Workflows with Local Resource
 layout: docs
 ---
 Each entry in your Tilt sidebar is a **resource**---a unit of work managed by Tilt.
-(Until this point, most Tilt resources have been a some combination of image instructions and Kubernetes YAML).
+(For context, the most common type of Tilt resource is one that represents a deployed service, and is made up of some combination of image build instructions and Kubernetes YAML.)
 A **local resource** works like any other resource in your sidebar; it represents a unit of work, and executes either automatically in response to file changes, or [manually](https://docs.tilt.dev/manual_update_control.html) on signal from the user.
 For your resource `MyGreatService`, when one of its file dependencies changes, its work is to build a Docker image and deploy some k8s yaml; for a local resource, it's to execute an arbitrary command on your local filesystem.

 # Run commands locally on file change